Josh Davis (swimmer): Honors

 Davis is a member of the San Antonio Sports Hall of Fame, the University of Texas Hall of Honor, and the Texas Swimming and Diving Hall of Fame (2011).
 Completed in 2001, the San Antonio area's Josh Davis Natatorium was named in his honor.
 The natatorium is one of two in the North East ISD's Virgil T. Blossom Athletic Center in Davis's former school district.

 Life outside competitive swimming

 In February 2009 four of Davis' Olympic medals—three gold medals and one silver medal—were stolen from his car after he returned from a swim clinic in St. Louis.
 On February 13, 2009, cleanup crews found the medals outside one of the Salvation Army's Boys and Girls Clubs in San Antonio.
 The medals were returned to Davis at a news conference later that night.

 Davis has worked as a motivational speaker and television sports commentator.
 On June 1, 2016, he was named as the first coach of Oklahoma Christian University's swimming programs, charged with building men's and women's teams for competition that began with the 2017-18 season.
 It was Davis' first collegiate coaching job.

-Davis, who is deeply religious, and his wife Shantel live in Edmond, Oklahoma, and have six children.
+Davis and his wife Shantel have six children and one grandchild.